 The acquisition of seismic data for the oil and natural gas industry is a highly competitive business.
-There are approximately 65 seismic crews currently operating in the continental United States.
+There are approximately 65 seismic crews currently operating in the continental United States and Canada.
 Contracts for such services generally are awarded on the basis of price quotations, crew experience, and the availability of crews to perform in a timely manner, although factors other than price, such as crew safety performance history, and technological and operational expertise, are often determinative.
 Our competitors include companies with financial resources that are significantly greater than our own as well as companies of comparable and smaller size.
-Our primary competitors are Dawson Geophysical Company, Geo Kinetics, Inc., Petroleum Geo Services, and to a lesser extent, CGG-Veritas.
+Our primary competitors are Dawson Geophysical Company, Geokinetics, Inc. and CGG-Veritas.
 In addition to the previously named companies, we also compete for projects from time to time with smaller seismic companies which operate in local markets with only one or two crews.
 We believe that our long-term industry expertise, the customer relationships developed over our history, and our financial stability give us an advantage over most of our competitors in the industry.